ThiagoEpiphanio/ThiagoEpiphanio/README.md

 - 📖 I'm studying Information Technology Management
 - 🌱 I'm learning Python and Database.
 - 💞️ I’m looking to collaborate on at the moment, just learning and observing.
-- 📫 For contact, you can email me at thiago84.epiphanio@gmail.com, or, through my Linkedin, available in my bio.
+- 📫 To contact me, you can send an e-mail to thiago84.epiphanio@gmail.com, or, through my Linkedin, available in my bio.

 <!---
 ThiagoEpiphanio/ThiagoEpiphanio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.